 "The meteorite that fell on the property outside Enköping therefore did not belong to the property owner.
 The geologists who found the meteorite had the right to take it with them," writes the Supreme Court.

-The geologists won over the landowner in the district court but lost in the court of appeal, which considered the meteorite to be immovable property and that the landowner had the right to it.
+The geologists won over the landowner in the district court but lost in the court of appeal, which considered the meteorite to be real property and that the landowner had the right to it.
 The Supreme Court thus makes a different assessment.